-Our new architecture walking tour shows you many of the fascinating things to do near McCormick Place.
-The Century of Contrast South Loop Walking Tour, which we’re offering to the public on August 24th, starts at McCormick Place’s Marriott Marquis.
+Our custom neighborhood tours show you many of the fascinating things to do near McCormick Place.
+We can start at McCormick Place’s Marriott Marquis.
 You don’t even have to leave the convention center campus to join us!
-From there, the tour explores nearby sites of interest like Motor Row and Prairie Avenue, Chicago’s first neighborhood of mansions.
+From there, the tour can explore nearby sites of interest like Motor Row and Prairie Avenue, Chicago’s first neighborhood of mansions.
 This South Loop tour goes from brand-new gleaming skyscrapers to the very oldest building in the city.
 Those stark contrasts, and all the changes in between, show a huge swath of Chicago history and architecture.
 Tour guests also step inside the opulent Glessner House, which is always worth a visit when you’re in the South Loop.
 This walking tour is perfect for convention groups looking for a private group outing to explore Chicago history near McCormick Place.

 #2.
 Visit the Second Presbyterian Church of Chicago

 Another interesting thing to do near McCormick Place is a visit to the grand Second Presbyterian Church of Chicago.
 Built with donations from the merchant princes who lived on Prairie Avenue in the Gilded Age, this was once the most fashionable church in Chicago.
 A fire gutted the original Gothic Revival design in 1900, so the church interior was remodeled in an Arts and Crafts style by congregant Howard Van Doren Shaw.
-Working with local artist Frederick Clay Bartlett, whom we discuss on the 1893 World’s Fair Tour, he created a masterpiece.
+Working with local artist Frederick Clay Bartlett, he created a masterpiece.
 The simple, hand-crafted decoration and glorious Tiffany windows are unlike any other house of worship in Chicago.
 The church’s visiting hours are from 1-3pm on Wednesdays, 5-7pm on Thursdays (part of the neighboring Farmers Market), 11am-3pm on Saturdays, and immediately after worship at 12:15 on Sundays.